Psychtoolbox-3/psychtoolbox-3.github.com/docs/GetMouse.md

 'valuators' is a vector with one double value per axis on Linux.
 On OSX the
 first two entries will return info about relative mouse movement (deltaX,
 deltaY) since last query, as reported by the OS with unknown reliability in
 unknown units, but probably pixels - use with caution!
-On MS-Windows, valuator
+On MS-Windows, the first
-is an empty matrix.
+two entries will return info about "physical" mouse cursor position [(PhysicalX]((PhysicalX),
+[PhysicalY)](PhysicalY)), as reported by the OS Win32 api function [GetPhysicalCursorPos](GetPhysicalCursorPos)()
+with unknown reliability in unknown units, so use caution!

 The optional 'valinfo' struct array contains one struct per valuator.
 The struct contains fields with info about a valuator, e.g., minimum
 and maximum value, resolution and a label.
-This is only supported on Linux.
+This is only fully supported on
-On other systems it is an empty matrix, except on OSX where it reports
-marginally useful info.
+Linux.
+On Windows and OSX it reports marginally useful info, e.g., the 'label'
+with some info about the content of the corresponding valuator.

 % Test if any mouse button is pressed.